addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 So far, we have seen that Backbone.Model implements the Model aspect of MVC and Backbone.View implements the View.
 However, as we noted earlier, Backbone departs from traditional MVC when it comes to Controllers - there is no Backbone.Controller!

 Instead, the Controller responsibility is addressed within the View.
 Recall that Controllers respond to requests and perform appropriate actions which may result in changes to the Model and updates to the View.
 In a single-page application, rather than having requests in the traditional sense, we have events.
 Events can be traditional browser DOM events (e.g., clicks) or internal application events such as Model changes.

 In our TodoView, the ```events``` attribute fulfills the role of the Controller configuration, defining how events occurring within the View's DOM element are to be routed to event-handling methods defined in the View.

 While in this instance events help us relate Backbone to the MVC pattern, we will see them playing a much larger role in our SPA applications.
 Backbone.Event is a fundamental Backbone component which is mixed into both Backbone.Model and Backbone.View, providing them with rich event management capabilities.
+Note that the traditional controller role (Smalltalk-80 style) is performed by the template, not by the Backbone.View.

 This completes our first encounter with Backbone.js.
 The remainder of this book will explore the many features of the framework which build on these simple constructs.
 Before moving on, let's take a look at common features of JavaScript MV* frameworks.